Glenn Hauser

-Glenn Hauser (born April 12, 1945 in Berkeley, California) is an internationally known American DXer and radio host from Enid, Oklahoma.
+Glenn Hauser (born April 12, 1945) is an internationally known American DXer and radio host from Enid, Oklahoma.
 He produces and presents a weekly 30-minute program, World Of Radio, heard on a number of non-commercial AM and FM stations throughout the U.S. and worldwide on shortwave.

 Hauser began his broadcasting career on Radio Canada International during the late 1970s, providing DX tips on Sunday nights, and his tips also appeared on Radio Nederland's DX Juke Box program.
 He wrote for Popular Electronics and Modern Electronics, and published Review of International Broadcasting.

 World of Radio

-World Of Radio debuted in 1980 on WUOT-FM in Knoxville, Tennessee, moving to shortwave two years later.
+World Of Radio debuted in 1980 on WUOT in Knoxville, Tennessee, moving to shortwave two years later.
 The half-hour program consists of Hauser reading news about radio around the world in a characteristic monotone.
 Although World of Radio focuses on shortwave news, it covers all aspects of broadcasting.
 Most items are contributed by listeners to the program or DX publications.